 I feel like that is the question as a diabetic.
 Carbohydrates are delicious, addictive, energy providing, and you have insulin which enables you to eat them…so why on earth wouldn’t you?

 1. They’re impossible to accurately measure

-You have to take into account your current BG level, estimate your proposed carbohydrate intake, then also estimate your insulin intake to equal your postprandial (2 hour post-meal) blood sugar levels.
+You have to take into account your current BG level, estimate your proposed carbohydrate intake, then estimate your insulin intake to equal your postprandial (2 hour post-meal – see below) BG levels.
+And then dose.

 Carbohydrates (meal) + Insulin + 2 hours later = Postprandial BG

-Sounds simple, right?
-Well there are 3 little hitches in this simple equation that your diabetes specialist may fail to tell you.
+Sounds straightforward enough, right?
+Well there are 3 little hitches in this simple equation.
 These are:

 - Companies are allowed an error margin when labelling the carbohydrate content of their food.
 So even if you’re going to consume something with a label, you can’t be sure how accurate the label will be.

-- There are differences in gastric emptying between people (The rate at which your food is digested and moves to the intestines).
+- There are differences in gastric emptying between people i.e. the rate at which your food is digested and moves to the intestines.

 - There is up to a 30% difference in your insulin absorption.
 Most people are advised to inject in the abdomen because insulin is absorbed faster than if you were to inject in the upper arm, buttock or thigh.

 That’s a lot of variables, which makes estimating your insulin needs to match your carbohydrate consumption next to impossible.
 The inevitable outcome is to go too high (hyper) or too low (hypo).

 2. Being a diabetic is kinda like being carbohydrate intollerant

 You wouldn’t dream of turning to an alcoholic and advise them to sip a can of beer before going to an AA meeting., the same as you wouldn’t imagine advising a person with a peanut allergy to have some nuts before using their EpiPen.
 You also wouldn’t think of advising someone who is lactose intolerant to have a glass of milk.
 All of these would be socially frowned upon.

-Insulin was invented to keep diabetics alive, to keep their blood sugars below a dangerous level.
+Insulin was invented to keep diabetics alive, to keep their blood sugars below a dangerously high level.
 It was not invented to cover whatever you want to eat.